Adult Ministry

 Small groups for adults of all ages are offered on Sunday mornings from 10:00 – 10:45 a.m.
 Come a little early and grab a free donut and coffee!
 Most groups meet in the classrooms around our gym.
 You can find them by going through the doors marked “Family Life Center” toward the back of the parking lot.

-Our groups use a variety of curriculums and formats, so that each person can find the perfect fit!
+Our groups use a variety of literature and formats, so that each person can find the perfect fit!

 Kai

-Adults gather for prayer, discussion-oriented studies, fellowship, and shared community.
+Adults (college-age up to retirees) gather for prayer, reflection on each week’s lectionary texts, and shared community.

 Koinonia